EthanDuvall/Playlist-Creator/README.md

 ## Set Up
 - This appliction only runs on the deployed linked due to how spotifys api works [Here](https://playlist-creator.vercel.app)
+- To login you can either email your spotify email at Eduvall9405@gmail.com
+- or Use this account here  User : 317kokm7acrob366l4tvc2gnytw4 Pass : PlaylistCreator-Test
+- This is the only way to use the app until spotify checks and allows for all users

 ## Test Driven Development
 - Clone Down the repository